June 27, 2018

 A few summers ago, I read about dry drowning for the first time on Facebook.
 Since then, this misrepresented drowning condition has struck fear into the hearts of parents across the country.
 With reports that a child in Texas died from dry drowning this month, concern over this topic is making its rounds through parenting circles again, and it’s showing up in our exam rooms, too.

 At urgent care, I’ve been getting questions regularly regarding dry drowning.
-Parents are usually a little hesitant to voice their concern, but goes like this:
+Parents are usually a little hesitant to voice their concern, but their questions about dry drowning symptoms usually go like this:

 “I think my son might have swallowed some water in the bath tub last night, should I be concerned about dry drowning?
 I was so scared to put him to bed.”